K-12 Field Trips

 civil war (recommended for grades 3-5)

-Dress in a Civil War jacket and hat, cook bacon and taste hardtack, learn a drill that soldiers did using Civil War “dummy” guns, and even pick up some Civil War slang.
-Follow along as a Civil War re-enactor takes you marching, drilling, and following the path of the Flag of Company A. This is a 3 hour program.
+Dress in a Civil War jacket and hat, taste hardtack, learn a drill that soldiers did using Civil War “dummy” guns, and even pick up some Civil War slang.
+Follow along as a Civil War re-enactor takes you marching, drilling, and following the path of the Flag of Company A.

 trades and occupations (recommended for grades 4-12)

-Meet tradepeople in Pinecrest Village and become their apprentice: Mr. Sykora at the shoe shop, Mr. Witt in the blacksmith shop, Mrs. Rank at the Dress Shop, the newspaper reporter, school teacher, and the Burke's, who own the General Store.
+Meet tradepeople in Pinecrest Village and become their apprentice: Mr. Sykora at the shoe shop, Mr. Witt in the blacksmith shop, Mrs. Rank at the Dress Shop, the newspaper reporter, the railroad conductor, and the Burke's, who own the General Store.
 Learn how they are adapting to new technology and power to expand their businesses.
-This is a 2 hour program.

 Pulleys and Plows (any age or multi-age groups)